 Extending

-You can add additional functionality to bud.js using the extensions API.
+You can add additional functionality to bud.js by writing a bud.js extension.

 Extension shape